udexon/Phoshell/README.md

   - We have successfully copied TFJS Mask function into JitsiMeetBlurEffect.js
   - We have used ChatMessage.js as entry point to Phoshell.

-- How many people?
-How long will it take to start contributing to Jitsi-Meet or similar projects?
+:: mark notes with :: continuously refine notes between finished paragraphs.

+:: number notes, easier to organize. remove numbers when finished.

-Phoshell is source compatible with the host Programming Language and framework.
+1. Phoshell is source compatible with the host Programming Language and framework.

 Give examples and explain.
 Examples show: